 Many cities like to brag with an observation deck and Bremerhaven is no exception.
 In fact, Bremerhaven has 2 observation decks (Radar tower and Sail City).
 I only visited the observation deck, which can be found at the top of the Atlantic Sail City Hotel, where I staid for one night.

 The Atlantic Sail City Hotel is an attraction of its own, as it is built in the shape of a core and each room has its own sea view.
 Due to its architecture and design, the Atlantic Sail City hotel, together with the underground garage and a congress center, did cost a fortune – 48 millions to be exact.

 Staying at the Atlantic Sail City Hotel or not, I would definitely recommend you to go up to its observation deck at evenings, as nothing can beat stunning views over the city with hundreds of lights.
 In the clear weather, you can see all the way to the Bremerhaven port, but staying there is for sure among one of the best things to do in Bremerhaven, as the location is perfect, not to mention the amazing views from each part of the hotel.
 More information about the Atlantic Sail City Hotel in our hotel review here.

-Even though the city of Bremerhaven has not got the typical city charm, which some of other cities have.
-Neverthelles, you will find some of really amazing things to do in Bremerhaven, what sure makes it worth the visit.
-It is unique for its diverse sights and attractions, where everyone can find something for him/her selves: technique, history, shipping, architecture, nature, environment, traveling, animals, sea food… If you have made a tick with at least one of these features, you have to put Bremerhaven and its things to do on your Germany travel bucket list.
-Bremerhaven is ideal for families too, as it is a city that listens and hears the children needs amazingly well.
+Even though the city of Bremerhaven has not got the typical city charm, which some of other cities have, things to do in Bremerhaven realy are amazing.
+The city is unique for its diverse sights and attractions, where everyone can find something for him/her selves: technique, history, shipping, architecture, nature, environment, traveling, animals, sea food… If you have made a tick with at least one of these features, you have to put Bremerhaven and its things to do on your Germany travel bucket list.
+Bremerhaven is ideal for families too, as it is a city that listens and hears the children’s needs amazingly well.